InscryptionModding/InscryptionAPI/docs/wiki/index.md

 }
 ```

-#### Additional functionality
+### Interfaces and Additional Functionality

 There are two specific common use cases for abilities that are not given to you by the standard AbilityBehaviour class.
-However, this API comes with an ExtendedAbilityBehaviour class that will allow you to do the following:
+Fortunately, this API comes with some inheritable interfaces that will allow you to do the following:

+#### Modifying Card Slots to Attack

+By default cards will attack the opposing card slot.
+Abilities such as Bifurcated Strike (attack opposing adjacent slots), Omni Strike (attack all occupied card slots), and Double Strike (attack the opposing card slot twice) change this behaviour, allowing a card to attack other slots.

+To make an ability that does this, you will need to inherit from IGetOpposingSlots and implement its three methods: RespondsToGetOpposingSlots, GetOpposingSlots, RemoveDefaultAttackSlot.

+RespondsToGetOpposingSlots functions identically to standard abilities' RespondsToXXX override bools, controlling if the ability will change the default card slots.

-**Modify which card slots the card attacks**: To do this, you need to override RespondsToGetOpposingSlots to return true, and then override GetOpposingSlots to return the list of card slots that your ability wants the card to attack.
-If you want to override the default slot (the one directly across from the card) instead of adding an additional card slot, you need to override RemoveDefaultAttackSlot to return true.
+GetOpposingSlots is the main method, and is where you will be doing the meat of your coding.
+This method needs you to return a list of card slots that your ability wants the card to attack.

+RemoveDefaultAttackSlot does as its name suggests; if true, it removes the default attack slot, that being the opposing card slot.

 #### Passive Attack and Health Buffs